Short-Term and Long-Term International Visitor's Procedures

 What happens next:

-Please complete and e-mail this form back to
+Please complete and email this form to the following email box: IAS-ACTION@fda.hhs.gov.

 Individuals seeking short-term visits (less than 30 days) are asked to provide us with at least a 30-day advance notice.
 All requests should include curriculum vitae, resume, or a biographical sketch.
 Do not forget to include the purpose for the visit.